 One day we decided to take our bikes and ride around Cam Kim Island, to the South of town, and it was a delight.
 With no car access from the Hoi An mainland, it was obvious that the majority of tourists never went there.
 The bikes were a great way to see the island, stopping at fishing boats unloading and selling their catch, ladies making straw sleeping mats, men carving intricate statues out of wood and the greenest green from the iconic rice paddies.

 What we didn’t plan that day was somewhere to eat, but stumbled upon this tiny home, with a newly build bamboo pagoda overlooking the river.
-It’s called a restaurant, but its primary function is a cooking school so if you do head there on a whim don’t expect a full menu – the offerings are pretty much what she has on site that day.
+It’s called a restaurant, but its primary function is a cooking school so if you do head there on a whim don’t expect a full menu – the offerings are pretty much what she has on-site that day.
 The owner is just starting out as well, so have some patience as we guarantee it will be worth it.

 Now, this is a big call, but the three dishes that the lovely lady offered us amounted in the end to be the best meal we have had in Vietnam so far, possibly even in SE Asia!
 Yes, the food and drinks took some time to arrive, but the quality, freshness and immense love that these dishes emanated were bang on glorious.

 From the first to the last mouthful, everything here was perfect.
 The food took its time and was presented to us in courses, but it was worth the wait.
-From the delicate crunch of the perfectly fried spiders-web pastry on the rolls, to the millimetre perfect slices of tender banana flower garnishing the ban xeo, the passion that went into the food was mind blowing.
+From the delicate crunch of the perfectly fried spiders-web pastry on the rolls to the millimetre perfect slices of tender banana flower garnishing the ban xeo, the passion that went into the food was mind-blowing.

-The owner told us about her cooking class,too, with a pick-up service from the hotel, a stop-over at the market to buy produce, and a short boat ride to the restaurant.
+The owner told us about her cooking class, too, with a pick-up service from the hotel, a stop-over at the market to buy produce, and a short boat ride to the restaurant.
 It was so tempting, but we had planned to leave the next day and have to regretfully decline her offer.
 If we were to return to Hoi An, this would be at the top of our to-do list!

 6. CO BE BAN CAN

-Little pancakes like these are all over Vietnam, although the ingredients and preparation vary greatly depending on region.
+Little pancakes like these are all over Vietnam, although the ingredients and preparation vary greatly depending on the region.
 The ones we found on this stall near the bus station at Hoi An was a winner.
 A plate cost 20,000vnd (around $1usd) and had such a stunningly complex combination of simple ingredients that we just had to write about it.

 Starting with a batter of rice flour, carrot and spring onion, one of the two friendly ladies ladles a spoonful into her muffin-tray like hot plates.
-As they start to bubble and crisp up, a quails egg is dropped inside, then scooped out in less that a minute.
+As they start to bubble and crisp up, a quails egg is dropped inside, then scooped out in less than a minute.

 They are then plated up on a bed of fresh lettuce and herbs, some shredded green papaya and carrot, then topped with two different sorts of cured pork sausage.
 As our plate lands on the table, she pops the lid off two containers proudly sitting next to the ubiquitous tub of chopsticks.
 One is a typical nuoc cham, the other is a sticky, sweet, but quite spicy, chilli jam.
 A liberal dose of nuoc cham and a drop of chilli of each pancake and we are a couple of happy bunnies.